-Financial aid awards are available to view online at the end of February.
-Check your university email account for your aid notification email; follow the instructions to review your package.
+Financial aid awards are available to view online in early March.
+Check your university email account for your aid notification email and follow the instructions to review your package.
 Keep your contact information current via buckeylink.osu.edu.

-If there are significant changes in your family's financial situation after you have completed the FAFSA, Ohio State may be able to re-evaluate your Expected Family Contribution.
+If there have been significant changes in your family's financial situation since the tax year used on the FAFSA, Ohio State may be able to re-evaluate your Expected Family Contribution.
 Download the Expected Family Contribution Appeal for more information.
 Note that appeals require the signature of a staff member from Buckeye Link, 281 W. Lane Ave.

 STEP 6: Have you been selected for verification?

 Verification is a process in which Ohio State confirms the accuracy of information provided on the FAFSA.
 Verification is a federally mandated program to ensure accuracy in the administration of federal financial aid.

 If you are selected for verification, Ohio State will notify you via your university email address.